isabellaPhung/UCSC-CSE123-S25/doc/common/webapp_design_spec.md

 **Calendar**

-Calendar Integration Functions
 Monthly Calendar Display

-Generate calendar grid for any month/year
+- Generate calendar grid for any month/year
-Critical: Properly handle month boundaries and leap years Navigate between months with controls
+- Properly handle month boundaries and leap years
+- Navigate between months with controls
+-
 Highlight current day across all calendar views

-Task-Calendar Integration
+- Task-Calendar Integration

-Display tasks on their scheduled dates within calendar
+- Display tasks on their scheduled dates within calendar
-Critical: Limit visible tasks per day (typically 3) with overflow indicators Handle multiple tasks on same date
+- Limit visible tasks per day with overflow indicators
+- Handle multiple tasks on same date
-Click-through functionality to detailed day view
+- Click-through functionality to detailed day view

 Day View Modal

-Show all tasks and events for selected date
+- Show all tasks and events for selected date
-Sort items chronologically by time
+- Sort items chronologically by time
-Full detail expansion for each item
+- Full detail expansion for each item
-Critical: Filter by exact date match using timestamp ranges
+- Filter by exact date match using timestamp ranges